 One of the things I struggled with once I brought my baby home, especially as he got older, was how to engage him and play with him.
 I wanted to have meaningful one-on-one time with him, but I honestly wasn’t sure what to do.
 I’ve slowly started figuring out what works and found fun activities to do with a baby.
-This has allowed me to have more fun with my son, and each of these activities will help your baby to learn and grow.
+This has allowed me to have better quality time with my son, and each of these activities will help your baby to learn and grow.

 Peek a boo